longwatermelon/raycast/README.md

 Space to shoot, r to reload

-Mouse is also supported if arrow keys are too clunky for you, click to shoot
+Mouse is also supported if arrow keys are too clunky for you, left click to shoot and right click to use grappling hook

 Press 1 to equip gun and 2 to equip knife